thatvirtualboy/thatvirtualboy.github.io/_pages/pixelpaws.md

 **Is any personal data collected?**
 No personal data is collected or stored.
 The game has no servers and doesn't connect to the internet at all.

+**Will my kids receive notifications all the time?**
+Reminders to play with your pet are disabled by default, but can be enabled in the app's settings.
+These reminders align with the cooldown timers.

 **How do I earn coins?**
 You earn coins by playing the game, caring for your pets, and interacting daily.
 There's even a daily reward!